Construct the emission line galaxy-host halo connection through auto and cross correlations: Summary

 \end{enumerate}

 In short, the cross correlations between ELGs and normal galaxies can play a significant role in constraining the ELG-halo connection.
-For the ongoing and future spectroscopic surveys, our method can be further developed and tested, and will provide a novel way to create \oii ELGs mock catalogs.
+It is worth mentioning that our method can be combined with Photometric objects Around Cosmic webs (PAC) method \citep{2021arXiv210911738X}, which utilizes the cross correlation between a special spectroscopic sample (e.g., LRGs, QSOs) and a deep photometric sample, and thus can accurately measure the SHMR (SMF) in a wide stellar mass range.
+For the ongoing and future spectroscopic surveys, after the SHMR is determined using PAC, our method can be further developed and tested, and will provide a novel way to create \oii ELGs mock catalogs.

 \acknowledgments